MishaConway/dalli-store-with-cas/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Tests

+Tests can be run via

+    ruby -Ilib:test test/test_dalli_store_with_cas.rb

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/dalli-store-with-with-cas.
+Bug reports and pull requests are welcome on GitHub at https://github.com/MishaConway/dalli-store-with-cas.

 ## License